Jenny Shimizu: Career

 Shimizu was one of the stars of Foxfire, alongside Angelina Jolie.
 She also had a supporting role in Jamie Babbit's 2007 film Itty Bitty Titty Committee.
 Shimizu appeared in the third season of the Here TV original series Dante's Cove.

-In 2005, Shimizu appeared on Tyra Banks's reality show America's Next Top Model.
+In 2005, Shimizu appeared as a special guest on Tyra Banks's reality show America's Next Top Model.
 She appeared in season two of Bravo TV's Make Me a Supermodel as a member of the judging panel.

+In 2019, Shimizu appeared in the documentary House of Cardin, discussing the groundbreaking Pierre Cardin model, Hiroko Matsumoto.

 Personal life

 In the mid-1990s, Shimizu had a romantic relationship with Angelina Jolie, which Jolie confirmed in a 1997 interview when she said, "I fell in love with her the first second I saw her.
-I would probably have married Jenny if I hadn't married my [first] husband (Jonny Lee Miller)."
+I would probably have married Jenny if I hadn't married my husband (Jonny Lee Miller)."
+During that same decade, she also had a romantic relationship with Madonna, which she later recalled by saying "You'd get a phone call like, 'Hey can you meet me at my Paris show.
+You're in Europe right?'
+So I'd be like, 'Yeah, I'm just finishing Prada.
+Right after Prada I'll catch a plane over.'
+And I would.
+I'd go over to her hotel, to the Ritz, at like 4 in the morning, have sex, and then fly back to Milan."

-In 2005, to protest against America's laws on gay marriage, Shimizu took part in a staged wedding ceremony with Rebecca Loos on the Sky documentary Power Lesbian UK (broadcast as Power Lesbians on LOGO in the U.S.).
+In 2005, to protest against America's laws on gay marriage, Shimizu took part in a staged wedding ceremony with Rebecca Loos on the Sky documentary Power Lesbian UK (broadcast as Power Lesbians on Logo in the U.S.).
 The two had a relationship for a period thereafter.

 In 2012, Shimizu met Michelle Harper at a party.
 They married in August 2014.